-Director of Energy Technologies Research Institute, Faculty of Engineering
+Director of Engineering Doctorate Centre in Efficient Fossil Energy Technologies and, Faculty of Engineering

 Current Position: Director of the EngD Centre in Efficient Power from Fossil Energy and Carbon Capture Technologies

 Director of Midlands Energy Graduate School

 Employment History: Research Chemist, Coal Research Establishment, British Coal (formally the National Coal Board), 1974- 1987

 University of Strathclyde in Glasgow, Department of Pure & Applied Chemistry, 1987- 2000, Lecturer in Applied Chemistry and Chemical Technology 1987, promoted to Senior Lecturer in 1990, then to a Reader in 1993 and to Professor in 1995.

 University of Nottingham, 2000-2014, as a Professor in Chemical Technology.